Free Guide Updated 2026 Teacher Shortage Route

 Which school types can sponsor you

-Not all schools in England can sponsor Skilled Worker visas.
 The school must hold a licence on the Home Office register of licensed sponsors.
-Here is how each type of school breaks down:
+Here is how each type breaks down.

 State-maintained schools

-Funded and run by local authorities.
-Many are on the sponsor register.
+Funded by local authorities.
+Many hold sponsor licences.
 Must pay national pay scale rates.

 Academies and free schools

 State-funded but independently run.
-Many are on the sponsor register.
-Pay scale is at their discretion but must meet visa salary thresholds.
+Many hold licences.
+Must meet visa salary thresholds.

 Independent schools

-Many independent schools are licensed sponsors.
-They are not bound by national pay scale but must still meet Skilled Worker salary thresholds.
+Many are licensed sponsors but not bound by the national pay scale.
+Must meet standard Skilled Worker salary thresholds.
 Search the register to check individual schools.

 Further education colleges

-FE colleges teaching post-16 students.
-QTS is not required to teach in FE.
+Post-16 teaching.
+QTS not required in FE.
 Many colleges are licensed sponsors.

 Schools without a sponsor licence